Universal Mounting Specification

 - Save stress: You have enough in your life already, right?
 Get back to the zen-like joy of soldering already!

-The UMS heatsinks on our chassis are meticulously pre-drilled and pre-tapped, and then re-anodized by our artisanal Italian chassis fabrication house for a slick professional look.
+The UMS heatsinks on our Deluxe Chassis are meticulously pre-drilled and pre-tapped, and then re-anodized by our artisanal Italian chassis fabrication house for a slick professional look.
 Most of the boards we sell will bolt straight on, and of course so will the transistors.

 Now there's no more excuses not to build your next amplifier - grab a chassis and some boards and start building!